ariellepollock/project-2-app/README.md

   - what should I(we) watch feature:
       - select a watchlist (personal or shared)
       - generate a randomized movie choice
-      - view radomized movie choice
+      - view randomized movie choice

+PART II
+As a user, I want the ability to...
+  - categorize/organize my lists
+  - view additional categories such as restaurants and events
+  - create a cross-category list
+  - receive a randomized activity choice (decide for me feature)